DJBSuperman/Image-Processing-OpenCL/README.md

 Histogram Equalization with OpenCL

-Divine Jacob (27208564)
-CMP3752 Parallel Programming – Assessment Item 1
+Divine Jacob - Parallel Programming

 Overview
 This project implements histogram equalization for both 8-bit and 16-bit grayscale images, using OpenCL to accelerate the processing.